mikevalenty/mikevalenty.github.io/source/_posts/2013-12-08-web-framework-scaffolding-considered-harmful.markdown

 I eventually succumbed to the peer pressure and started carrying a pocket knife too.
 I figured that along with untrapping myself from a burning car or defending myself at an ATM, it would be handy when I needed to open a box.
 To my surprise, new opportunities presented themselves and I was using my knife several times a day.
 I could cut off a hanging thread, scrape bee pollen off my windsheild, improve the vent in my coffee lid, remove a scratchy tag from my son's shirt and yes, open a box.

 It turns out I had a similar experience with concurrent editing.
 Working on the same document at the same time with multiple people is pretty cool, and you'd be surprised how this powerful ability can change the way you work.
-There's no way you would justify an extravagant feature like this in your own back office tools.
+There's no way you would justify an extravagant feature like this in your own back office tools and you get it for free with Google docs.

 ### Bulk operations

-Since it's a spreadsheet, you can use formulas.
-Perhaps this is obvious, but it's cooler than you might think.
+Since it's a spreadsheet, you can use formulas and this is cooler than you might think.
 Consider a list of products.
-Chances are the product prices have some kind of relationship that you can capture with a formula and save yourself from tedious and error prone individual entries.
-Sure a developer can write some SQL or whatever query language you use, but you could empower a team member more directly responsible for managing the product data.
+Chances are the product prices have some kind of relationship that you can capture with a formula and save yourself from tedious and error prone manual entry.
+Sure a developer can write some SQL or whatever query language you use, but then you have to work with a developer and don't get me started on that.

+Again, this is the kind of feature that invites new ways of working.
+You probably don't care about the actual product prices as much as you care about your margins or some other derived number.
+With a spreadsheet, you can keep your formula together with your data.
+When you change a price, you can see how it affects your bottom line in a calculated field a few cells over.
+Or work backwards and calculate the price based on a combination of other factors.
+Or just use a forumla as a sanity check that all your numbers add up to the right amount.
+There are countless ways to add depth to your data with formulas and this really isn't something you should try to code into your app.

+Empower your team (not just developers) with a familiar tool like a spreadsheet and give them the opportunity to impress you with their creativity.
+Sure, you could use an offline spreadsheet like Excel and manually input the result, but it's different when it's online, shared and connected to your app (via import).
+It's the [pit of success](http://www.codinghorror.com/blog/2007/08/falling-into-the-pit-of-success.html), and it dares your team to be awesome.

+> You could resign to the fact that nothing happens without developer hours, or you could let your team loose on a spreadsheet and watch calculations, charts and formatting emerge to add deeper meaning to your data.

+Futhermore, you might use a formula to find a bug before the data ever hits your app or add a new forumla so you don't get burned twice by the same mistake.
+What's cool is that you have a place to capture knowledge about your data.
+You could capture this knowledge in a wiki, but the fact that it's in a Google spreadsheet that's connected to your app, makes it real.
+It's the difference between a code comment and a unit test.

 ### Repeatable